Chonthichar/CIFAR-10-Pytorch-Deep-learning/README.md

 ### Sample Predictions

-The image below shows correct predictions made by the CNN model on CIFAR-10 samples.
+The image below shows correct predictions made by the CNN model on randomly selected images from the CIFAR-10 dataset.

 <img src="outcome.png" alt="Display 20 images in a grid with class names as titles" width="500"/>